Self-guided Sightseeing Tour #1 in Freising, Germany

 Sight 13: Mariensäule

-The Marian Column is a red marble column crowned by a statue of the Virgin Mary in the middle of Marienplatz, in the central location of Freising's old town.
+The Marian Column is a red marble column crowned by a figure of Mary in the middle of Marienplatz, in a central location of Freising's old town.
 The column is one of the most striking monuments of the historic old town.
-It was founded in 1674 by Prince-Bishop Albrecht Sigismund for the veneration of Mary as Patrona Bavariae.
-The Marian Column on Marienplatz in Munich may have served as a model.
+It was founded in 1674 by Prince-Bishop Albrecht Sigismund to venerate Mary as Patrona Bavariae.
+The Marian column on Marienplatz in Munich may have served as a model.

 Sight 14: Stadtpfarrkirche St. Georg

-The parish church of St. George is the central parish church in Freising, Germany.
+The parish church of St. Georg is the central parish church in Freising.

 Sight 15: Gottesackerkirche St. Maria